 Try to retain copyright and control of your own scholarship

-The ownership of your work is a key factor in the ability of some commercial publishers to charge high prices and places restrictive licenses on it, thereby curtailing the number of people who can see and cite your work.
+The ownership of your work is a key factor in the ability of some publishers to charge high prices and places restrictive licenses on it, thereby curtailing the number of people who can see and cite your work.
 It is very common for publishers to request a transfer of copyright when you publish.
 Then you may be required to ask permission or even pay a royalty to post your own work, distribute copies to colleagues or to classes, or even to update an earlier version of your work.

 You have the right to negotiate your author agreement with the publisher after an article is accepted for publication to ensure your right to use your work as you see fit.
 Increasingly, universities are encouraging faculty to do this.
 The Big Ten Academic Alliance (BTAA) offers an author’s addendum and brochure on their scholarly communication site that you can use to help negotiate for better copyright terms.
-Read Micah Vandegrift’s story for proof that copyright can be successfully negotiated.

 Awareness and Advocacy